haribalan/Behavioral_Cloning/README.md

 The inital training was done on AWS GPU system but later ran on Intel i7 Cpus due to cost constraints.

 Both model were trained with *Generators* to perform and utilize optional memory.
 Keras.fit_generator was fed by batch function that looped throught data continously and provided batchs of 128 image,angle set to the model.
 Thus, only a portion entire training and validation set were stored in memory, and the images themselves were read from disk only when new batch was requested.

+Relu activation was used between layers on the both the CNN models.

 Adam optimizer was used to minimize the mean squared error (MSE) with learning rate of 0.001.
 The loss function was MSE because predicting steering angles is a regression problem.